JetBrains/kotlin-web-site/docs/topics/power-assert.md

 Functions like `require()`, `check()`, `assertTrue()`, `assertEqual()` and others can also be transformed, if they have a form that allows taking a `String` or `() -> String` value as the last parameter.

-Before adding a new function in a test, specify the function in the `powerAssert {}` block of your build script file.
+Before using a new function in a test, specify the function in the `powerAssert {}` block of your build script file.
 For example, the `require()` function:

 ```kotlin